ibm-cloud-docs/account/iam-userinv.md

 5. Select **Add** to save the access assignment to the invitation.
 6. After you add all the necessary access assignments, click **Invite**.

 You can cancel an invitation for any users that are shown in a Processing or Pending state in the Status column.
 If an invited user did not receive an invitation, you can resend the invitation to any user in a Pending state.
+You can only add more policies and permissions after users accepted the invitation.
 {: note}

 ## Inviting users by using the CLI